jujulal/ds-algo-XIV/algorithms/src/main/scala/parallelism/README.md

 ```
 Load Balancing

-Load balancing refers to the practice of distributing approximately equal amounts of work among tasks so that all tasks are kept busy all of the time.
+Load balancing refers to the practice of distributing approximately equal amounts of work among tasks so that
+all tasksare kept busy all of the time.

 It can be considered a minimization of task idle time.

 Load balancing is important to parallel programs for performance reasons.